twilio-professional-services/flex-project-template/docs/docs/how-it-works/08_scripts.md

 - rename the plugin to `ps-template-my-feature-name`
   - update the plugin filenames and code references to `MyFeatureName`
   - _the prefix ps-template is used to easily identify plugins using the template format_
-- remove the flex v1 plugin (assuming its not to be used)
 - rename the serverless-functions deployment name to `serverless-my-feature-name`
 - reset the versions of these packages to `0.0.1`
 - rename the variable used in flex-config to identify the serverless domain to `serverless_functions_domain_my_feature_name`